forestdb/forestdb.org/models/bayesian-data-analysis.md

 (Hint: What would it mean for there to be a lot of guessing in our data set?)

-What is the difference betweent the model with noise and the model without noise?
+What is the difference between the model with noise and the model without noise?
 (Theoretically, but also how do the predictions differ?)

 Notice that our initial problem isn't really solved by factoring in response noise (though it is useful and informative to do so).
 What is our problem again?
-Our model makes good predictions for most of these sequences, but is failing with the following two:
+Our model makes good predictions for most of these sequences, but is failing with: TTTTT, TTTTH, and so on.

-TTTTT
-TTTTH

 Why might this be the case?
 To gain an intuition, let's reexamine the bias-weight parameter value.